-As the essential oil market continues to expand, it is critical to understand and protect the ecosystems where the plants that produce these oils grow.
+As the natural product market continues to expand, it is critical to understand and protect the ecosystems where medicinal and aromatic plants grow.
 Sustainability is a process comprised of identifying steps that lead to more resilient and diverse natural and human systems.

 Simply put, “Sustainable Development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”
 Currently, it is a key initiative for cooperation at the global level.
-At APRC we believe the time is now to address urgent issues in the essential oil sector so that it can provide essential oils responsibly.
+At APRC®, we believe the time is now to address urgent issues in the natural products industry.

 We conduct research and assessments under 4 thematic areas:

-Oils such as Lavender, Rosemary, and Tea Tree (Melaleuca) are harvested from plants grown on cultivated farms.
+Plants such as Lavender, Rosemary, and Tea Tree (Melaleuca) are harvested from cultivated farms.

-Thousands of plant species produce essential oils, many of which have not yet been discovered, distilled, and tested.
+Thousands of plant species are used to produce natural products, many of which have not yet been discovered, distilled, and tested.

-Some of the species that produce essential oils—especially those harvested in the wild—are in danger of decline and extinction.
+Some of the species that produce natural products, especially those harvested in the wild, are in danger of decline and extinction.

 Traded for centuries, the resin of the Frankincense tree is a rare and valuable commodity.